MicrosoftDocs/customer-voice/cv-docs/purchase.md

 The Dynamics 365 Customer Voice license is based on the number of survey responses received per month.
 The capacity is measured at the tenant level.

-- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 2,000 responses per month.
+- For a Dynamics 365 enterprise licensed tenant, 2,000 responses are free and the customer can choose to purchase additional responses in bundles of $100 for 1,000 responses per month.
+- For a user without a Dynamics 365 enterprise license, you must purchase a Dynamics 365 enterprise license in bundles of $200 for 2,000 responses per month.
 - For a Microsoft 365 licensed customer, there are no free responses included.
-The customer has to purchase responses in bundles of $100 for 2,000 responses per month.
+The customer has to purchase responses in bundles of $100 for 1,000 responses per month.

-## Enable Dynamics 365 Customer Voice for users with Dynamics 365 enterprise licenses

-Dynamics 365 Customer Voice is included with Dynamics 365 Sales Enterprise, Dynamics 365 Customer Service Enterprise, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Talent, Dynamics 365 Project Service Automation, Dynamics 365 Operations, and Dynamics 365 Relationship Sales.
-Other Dynamics 365 customers can purchase Dynamics 365 Customer Voice separately.

-A tenant with a Dynamics 365 enterprise license has 2,000 responses per month included at the tenant level (irrespective of how many seats the tenant has).
-If the free responses are exhausted, you can purchase additional responses as mentioned in the following section.

-### Purchase additional responses
+## Purchase additional responses

 You can purchase additional responses from the Microsoft 365 admin center.